Dreyton-Price/Stack-Overgrow/October-Prep.md

-# OCTOBER
+# OCTOBER 6th-31st: Prep
- Upper/Lower split 3/4 days a week
+ Upper/Lower split 3/4 days a week, fasting/cutting & less dialed in with lifting but fairly consistent.

 ## SPLIT
  This month I used an alternating upper lower split with a rest day between every lift.